 It can be easy to skip out on deep cleaning your bedroom.
 After all, it’s not a kitchen or bathroom, right?
 Ok, maybe it’s not as intensive as deep cleaning one of those, but you spend more time in it than any other room, so it deserves some TLC here and there.
 If you are cleaning your home on your own, we recommend doing this deep clean quarterly, then keeping it up with dusting and spot cleaning in between.
+If you do not keep all that luxury furniture free of dust, then there’s no point in buying exotic furniture like that.
 For this deep cleaning, we recommend opening your windows a little to keep the air circulating, so there will be minimum resettling of dust.

 1. Use An Extendable Duster To Clean The Ceiling